kyleconroy/getpostputdelete/_reports/2014-07-30-signallens.md

 This turned out to a bit more popular than I thought, so it's going to take some time to fulfill all the requests I received.
-Once I finish looking through your API, I'll send an email with suggestions
+Once I finish looking through your API, I'll send an email with my comments.
+Talk to you soon!

+Kyle